DesktopContainers/raspberrypi/README.md

 You can only connect once to one container. if you want multiple raspberrys, run the docker container multiple times.

+You can preserve the image by mounting the volume /images to an persistent volume.
+Also if you supply it with a qemu patched raspberry pi image with the name __raspberry.img__ qemu will start this image right away.

 _Attention: If you use ssh -X to get the qemu window - running instances of the qemu raspberry will be killed and boot again (which takes some time), better use novnc or vnc if you want raspberry with gui_

 _The Docker Healthcheck checks if ssh of raspberry is reachable_